-To receive data from the card you must first configure the data controller in reception mode by clearing the DATDIR bit in MMCON1 register.
+To receive data from the card, the user must first configure the data controller in reception mode by clearing the DATDIR bit in MMCON1 register.

-Figure 16-19 summarizes the data stream reception flows in both polling and interrupt modes while Figure 16-20 summarizes the data block reception flows in both polling and interrupt modes, these flows assume that block length is greater than 16 Bytes.
+Figure 16-18 summarizes the data stream reception flows in both polling and interrupt modes while Figure 16-19 summarizes the data block reception flows in both polling and interrupt modes, these flows assume that block length is greater than 16 Bytes.